Therapeutic Foster Care in Oregon: What TFC Involves

 The questions worth asking before pursuing TFC certification:

-If those answers are yes, TFC offers both higher compensation and the opportunity to care for the children in Oregon's system who have the least access to stable placements.
+If those answers are yes, TFC offers the opportunity to care for children in Oregon's system who have the least access to stable placements, with support and payment terms to confirm with the contracting agency.

 For information on the standard foster care certification pathway — including how to get licensed as a resource parent through ODHS before pursuing TFC agency certification — see the Oregon Foster Care Licensing Guide.